Ian Lockwood

 Figure 1: Sinharaja Adiviya (or greater Sinharaja area) mapped with Planet Dove imagery.
 Reduced in size to fit this post.

 In March this year I attended a fascinating talk entitled “Sinharaja: From a Timber Reserve to a Biological Treasure Trove.
-What next?” by Nimal and Savitri Gunatillike at the BMICH in Colombo.
+What next?” by Nimal and Savitri Gunatilleke at the BMICH in Colombo.
 The lecture was sponsored by the WNPS in their monthly lecture series.
 There were several aspects of the talk reflecting back on their decades of research in Sri Lanka’s preeminent forest.
 Initially, Savitri did botanical studies documenting the diversity of plants in Sinharaja in the period before mechanical logging started (1960s-77).
-They were witness to period of commercial logging and recovery to a world renowned UNESCO-designated world heritage site.
+They were witness to a period of commercial logging and recovery to a world-renowned UNESCO-designated world heritage site.
 The Gunatilleke’s experiments with rainforest restoration were of particular interest to me, given the lessons that these examples hold for similar non-native plantation areas across the Western Ghats/Sri Lankan biodiversity hotspot.
 In the lecture, both spoke of the broader Sinharaja area of forest fragments and large patches that are connected or satellites to the core area-something they identified as the Sinharaja Adiviya.

-At the same time, I was interested in mapping land cover and forest types in study areas that I take students to for field work.
+At the same time, I was interested in mapping land cover and forest types in study areas that I take students to for fieldwork.
 Up to this stage, our DP Geography studies in Sinharaja have utilized Survey Department 1:50,000 and 1:10,000 land use data.
 It comes as a shape file with the data that I have purchased from their map sales office.
-This data is satisfactory but we have found significant omissions and inaccuracies in the Kudawa area where OSC students conduct field work (much of the data is based on surveys conducted in the early 1980s).
+This data is satisfactory but we have found significant omissions and inaccuracies in the Kudawa area where OSC students conduct fieldwork (much of the data is based on surveys conducted in the early 1980s).

 Home garden landscape on the border with Sinharaja rainforest (north west side).
 (September 2019)